 HIV, which stands for human immunodeficiency virus, is the virus that causes AIDS.
 AIDS causes significant damage to the immune system, leading to an increasing number of severe illnesses in AIDS patients.
 The only way to know if you have HIV is to get a blood or saliva test, since many people with HIV have no symptoms.
 In fact, in the US, an estimated 1 in 7 people who have HIV don’t know they have it.
 It’s important to get tested since early treatment for HIV can help you live a longer, healthier life.
 Everyone 15-65 should undergo HIV testing at least once.
 If you are in a high risk group, you likely will need more frequent testing – talk to your doctor.

 Lung cancer is the 3rd most common cancer and the leading cause of cancer death in the US.
 Smoking accounts for approximately 85% of all US lung cancer cases.
 Unfortunately, almost 90% of lung cancer patients die of the disease.
 However, early-stage non-small cell lung cancer (NSCLC) has a better prognosis.
 Early detection of lung cancer using a low-dose computerized tomography (LDCT) scan can reduce the risk of death.
-This LDCT screening scan is recommended for adults 55-80 who are a high risk of lung cancer because they are heavy smokers or have quit in the last 15 years.
+On March 9, 2021 the US Preventive Services Task Force updated their recommendations for screening.
+This LDCT screening scan is now recommended for adults 50-80 who have a history of smoking at least 20 packs/year, and who currently smoke or have quit in the last 15 years.

 Prostate cancer is the most common cancer among men (after skin cancer).
 The American Cancer Society estimates that in the US in 2021, there will be 248,000+ new cases of prostate cancer, and over 34,000 deaths.
 Screening involves a digital rectal exam and a blood test to look for prostate specific antigen (PSA).
 Abnormal results may lead to a biopsy.
 Some organizations recommend annual screening for most men should begin at age 50, with Black men starting screening at age 40.
 However, other organizations, including the American Cancer Society and the US Preventive Services Task Force recommend that men discuss the pros and cons of screening with their doctors before undergoing any tests.